Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 .. figure:: /images/TP-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform_With_Envelope_Weights.jpg

-   Figure 30 - Single Armature Bone with various different Bone Evelope sizes.
+   Figure 30 - Single Armature Bone with various different Bone Envelope sizes.

-You can also alter the Bone Envelope volume by selecting the Bone you wish to alter and switching to Edit Mode or Pose Mode, then navigate to :menuselection:`Properties Editor --> Bone Context --> Deform --> Envelope --> Distance` then enter a new value into it.
+You can also alter the Bone Envelope volume by selecting the Bone you wish to alter and switching to Edit Mode or Pose Mode, then navigate to :menuselection:`Properties Editor --> <Bone Context> --> Deform --> Envelope --> Distance` then enter a new value into it.
 (See figure 31).

 .. figure:: /images/TQ-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform_With_Envelope_Weights.jpg

-   Figure 31 - :menuselection:`Properties Editor --> Bone Context --> Deform Panel --> Envelope --> Distance`.
+   Figure 31 - :menuselection:`Properties Editor --> <Bone Context> --> Deform Panel --> Envelope --> Distance`.

 Altering the Bone Envelope volume does not alter the size of the Armature Bone just the range